jbobbylopez/hi/README.md

 hi - Host Information
 =====================

+## Early Development Notice - 🚨
-**PLEASE NOTE:** This tool is still in early development.
-Things will change quickly, and there will likely be bugs along the way.
-Follow the project to stay updated on new features and fixes.
+Please note that this tool is still in early development.
+Things will change, and there will likely be bugs along the way.

+Star and watch the project to stay updated on development activities.

+If you are looking for a more mature tool in this space that is quite featureful and supports configuration of custom alerts in YAML, I highly recommend taking a look at [glances](https://github.com/nicolargo/glances).

 ## Summary
 "hi" is a command-line tool designed to monitor and display the status of various services running on a host.